-The exact changes to EA fluvial Flood Zone 3 extents due to climate change have not been carried out for the whole study area.
+The exact changes to EA fluvial Flood Zone 3 extents due to climate change have not been evaluated for the whole study area.
 Therefore the new extents are not depicted on the A1 maps.
-From the localised studies carried out using LiDAR DTM data, an average increase in the EA Flood Zone 3 lateral extent of between 9 and 32 metres is predicted for a 20% increase in flows until 2050 and a further 2 metres for a 30% increase in flows until 2110.
+From the localised studies carried out using LiDAR DTM data, lateral increases in the EA Flood Zone 3 are predicted to vary between 0 and 90 metres as a result of a 20% increase in flows.
 It is beyond the scope of this SFRA to apply this climate change methodology across the whole study area.

-The new fluvial flood extents as derived above serve as a guide for the likely changes that could occur as a result of increased flows of 20% and 30%.
+The new fluvial flood extents which include the effects of climate change, serve as a guide for the likely changes that could occur as a result of increased flows of 20%.
 It is assumed that similar lateral changes to flood extents will also occur at other locations in the study area with equivalent topography and settlement patterns.

-As an approximation, land which lies between the boundaries of EA Flood Zones 2 and 3 and is closer to the boundary of EA Flood Zone 3 than EA Flood Zone 2 should be treated as being within EA Flood Zone 3 for the purposes of guiding planning officers about the possible affects of climate change.
+As an approximation, land which lies between the boundaries of EA Flood Zones 2 and 3, and is closer to the boundary of EA Flood Zone 3 than EA Flood Zone 2, should be treated as being within EA Flood Zone 3 for the purpose of guiding planning officers about the possible affects of climate change.
 The effects of climate change also need to be considered with regard to Potential Flood Risk Areas following a pragmatic but cautious approach to take account of their uncertainty.
-As a guideline, possible flood risk should be considered for land within a 10m lateral distance and 2m height of the Potential Flood Risk Areas.
-However, any development within or close to EA Flood Zone 3 and/or a Potential Flood Risk Area should undertake a site specific Flood Risk Assessment which considers in detail the possible effects of climate change.
+As a guideline, the possibility of flood risk should be considered for land within a 10m lateral distance and 2m height of the Potential Flood Risk Areas.
+However, a site specific Flood Risk Assessment, considering in detail the possible effects of climate change, should be undertaken for any proposed development within or close to an EA Flood Zone 3 and/or a Potential Flood Risk Area.

-6.3.3 Historic flood events
+6.3.2 Historic flood events and defences